-How to Find Fulfilling Work is one of six books in The School of Life’s practical philosophy series, edited by Alain de Botton.
+How to Find Fulfilling Work is part of the The School of Life’s practical philosophy series, edited by Alain de Botton.

 Buy on Amazon UK (paperback and ebook) or at your local bookseller.

 ‘How To Find Fulfilling Work is brilliant, insightful and inspirational.
 If you’re unemployed or looking for more meaningful work this thrilling book will change your life.‘ Mary Anne Hobbes, DJ and music broadcaster

 About How to Find Fulfilling Work